scipopt/gcg/doc/resources/devs/howtoadd/own-detector.md

 ```
 If you have allocated memory for fields in your detector data, remember to free this memory
 before freeing the detector data itself.
-The DETECTOREXIT callback is executed before the solution process is started.
+The detectorExit callback is executed before the solution process is started.
 In this method, the detector should free all resources that have been allocated for the detection process in ???.

+## detectorFree